ceejbanks/noclsa/README.md

 # noclsa
  Skeleton Matlab code for producing NOCLSA, based on local arrangements.
-Full description can be found in paper.
+Full description of methodology can be found in paper.